The Moisture Measurment Blog

 The Challenge of Hardwood Floors

 When a once beautiful hardwood floor all of a sudden shows defects, changes in wood moisture are most likely the reason.
-Even small changes in each board can have a large impact, when hundreds of boards are laid side by side.
-The challenge of hardwood floors and getting good moisture measurements is important and moisture meters are necessary to accomplish this.
+Even small changes of moisture in hardwood floors can have a large impact, when hundreds of boards are laid side by side.

 Common Causes for Moisture Problems